protosens/monorepo.cljc/README.md

 This repository uses [calver](https://calver.org) and follows best effort towards avoiding known breaking changes in publicly exposed modules.
-Excepts towards experimental module starting with `lab.` which may be subject to breaking changes or removal.
+Excepts regarding experimental module starting with `lab.` which may be subject to breaking changes or removal.

 All consumed modules must be required with the same `stable/YYYY-0M-0D` tag.